NWilson/netlogind/FUNCTIONALITY.md

 ### Audit userid

-On some kernels, processes maintain an auid, an additional userid which is preserved when the user switches userid using `su(1)`, for example.
+On some kernels, processes maintain an auid, an additional userid which is preserved when the user switches userid using `su`(1), for example.
 This permits actions taken to be logged and traced to the user who performed it.

 _On Linux:_ The auid is typically set using `pam_loginid`.
 But, to guarantee it is set even when PAM is not configured correctly, a daemon should write the user's uid to `/proc/self/loginuid` before exec'ing the user's session.
 The point is that whether or not the sysadmin remembers to add the module to the service's configuration, the kernel still has the field in its process entry, so setting it is not optional.
 A daemon must attempt to initialise ever uid for the processes it is launching.
 PAM can be then used to configure the disposition of the service on error, and to interact with user-space components: while the daemon may be lenient, `pam_loginuid` may block the login if, for example, the system administrator wishes to require the user-space auditd to be running.

+_See further:_ ["The Linux Audit System, or Who Changed That File?"](http://la-samhna.de/library/audit.html), Rainer Wichmann

 _On Solaris, Mac OS X, and FreeBSD:_ The kernel also assigns an auid to processes.
 It should be set through the BSM audit API (see `setaudit_addr`).
 The API has some differences on different platforms:
 * Very old platforms, pre-IPv6, use `setaudit`, a narrower variant of the API.
 * Solaris's `auditinfo_addr_t` has no `ai_flags` field.
 Be aware that setting the four fields in the Solaris documentation will not completely initialise the structure in the OpenBSM implementation.
 For portability, call `getaddr_info` and then modify the relevant fields.
 * On Mac OS X, the kernel will give you a uniquely-generate session id if the `ai_asid` field is set to `AU_ASSIGN_ASID`.
 On other platforms, generate one yourself to create a new audit session (eg. `getpid()` or `getsid()`).

-_See further:_ ["The Linux Audit System, or Who Changed That File?"](http://la-samhna.de/library/audit.html), Rainer Wichmann

-### Solaris `contract(4)`
+### _Solaris:_ `contract`(4)

 *Work in progress*